AppDaemon/appdaemon/DASHBOARD.md

 - `title` - the title displayed on the tile
 - `title2` - a second line of title text
 - `truncate_name` - if specified, the name of the media will be truncated to this length.
+- `step` - the step (in percent) that the volume buttons will use. (default, 10%)

 ### Cosmetic Arguments